 Walking along Corso Umberto

 The main street of Taormina is a long esplanade that is largely pedestrianized.
-Ambling along the incredible walkway of Corso Umberto is one of Taormina’s highlights.
+Ambling along the incredible walkway of Corso Umberto is one of the top things to do in Taormina and an absolute highlight.

 With seemingly endless stores of high-end and luxury goods, sitting alongside pastry shops and gift stores, you can easily spend hours shopping.